UziTech/atom-jasmine2-test-runner/README.md

 Returns a test runner created with the given `options` and `callback`.
 Both parameters are optional.
 The returned value can be exported from your `atomTestRunner` script for Atom to consume.

-*   `options` - An object specifying customized options:
+- `options` - An object specifying customized options:

-    *   `reporter [default: the default reporter]` - Which reporter to use on the terminal
+  - `reporter [default: the default reporter]` - Which reporter to use on the terminal
-    *   `suffix [default: "-spec"]` - File extension that indicates that the file contains tests
+  - `suffix [default: "-spec"]` - File extension that indicates that the file contains tests
-    *   `legacySuffix [default: "-spec-v1"]` - File extension that indicates that the file contains Jasmine v1.x tests
+  - `legacySuffix [default: "-spec-v1"]` - File extension that indicates that the file contains Jasmine v1.x tests
-    *   `showColors [default: true]` - Whether or not to colorize output on the terminal
+  - `showColors [default: true]` - Whether or not to colorize output on the terminal
-    *   `htmlTitle [default: '']` - The string to use for the window title in the HTML reporter
+  - `htmlTitle [default: '']` - The string to use for the window title in the HTML reporter
-    *   `showEditor [default: false]` - Whether or not to add a "Show Editor" tab to minimize the specs so you can see the editor behind it
+  - `showEditor [default: false]` - Whether or not to add a "Show Editor" tab to minimize the specs so you can see the editor behind it
+  - `timeReporter [default: false]` - Add a reporter that logs the time for each spec/suite.
+[TimeReporter](https://github.com/atom/atom/blob/master/spec/time-reporter.coffee)

 ### Writing Tests